lizardman301/Lizard-bot-rsf/doc/sheets_integration.md

 1. Create Google account for the bot
 2. Go to <https://console.developers.google.com/apis/dashboard> and accept the Terms and Conditions
 3. Create a new project and name it appropriately
+4. Click on 'Enable APIs and Services'
+5. Search for 'Google Sheets API'
+6. Click on it and then, enable the Google Sheets API

+### 2. Creating a Service account

+Time to make an account to use the API
+1. Go to APIs & Service > Credentials
-4. Create new Service Account credentials and name it appropriately.
+2. Click on Create Credentials > Service Account
+3. Name it appropriately.
 Do **NOT** add any permissions or user access
-5. Click Done
+4. Click Done

 ### 2. Adding Service Account to the program